Alaska Airlines: Post-deregulation expansion (1978–1990)

 Alaska Airlines was one of only three US carriers that supported the 1978 Airline Deregulation Act, knowing that it would reap significant growth and other benefits from deregulation.
 After deregulation, the company's real-estate division was spun off into its own company, with Cosgrave becoming its chairman.
-Leadership of the airline was passed to Bruce Kennedy, a close associate of Cosgrave.
-Cosgrave made an alliance with Alaska Airlines to purchase competitor Wien Air Alaska, but this ultimately failed and resulted in fines for Alaska Air and its leaders for improprieties during the attempted acquisition.
+The leadership of the airline was passed to Bruce Kennedy, a close associate of Cosgrave.
+Cosgrave allied with Alaska Airlines to purchase competitor Wien Air Alaska.
+This ultimately failed and resulted in fines for Alaska Air and its leaders for improprieties during the attempted acquisition.
 Wien Air was liquidated in 1984, and never merged into Alaska Airlines.

 At the time of deregulation, Alaska Airlines served ten cities in Alaska and one in the contiguous US—the city of Seattle—and it had only ten planes in its fleet.
 Immediately after deregulation, the airline began to expand, adding the cities of Portland and San Francisco to its network.
-Soon later, the airline resumed services to the Alaskan cities Nome and Kotzebue, and it also introduced service to Palm Springs, California.
+Soon later, the airline resumed services to the Alaskan cities Nome and Kotzebue, and it introduced service to Palm Springs, California.
 Burbank and Ontario were added in 1981.
-In 1979, Alaska also studied the possibility of acquiring and merging with Hughes Air West, however, this never came to fruition.
-Other cities in the continental US that were added to the airline's route map by 1985 were Oakland and San Jose in California, Spokane in Washington, Boise in Idaho, and Phoenix and Tucson in Arizona.
+In 1979, Alaska studied the possibility of acquiring and merging with Hughes Air West, but the plan never went through.
+By 1985, the airline had also added service to Oakland and San Jose in California, Spokane in Washington, Boise in Idaho, and Phoenix and Tucson in Arizona.